RichardMidnight/pi-safe/README.md

 v1.2.4 Cleaned up more code.
 Backup with -y bypasses check_for_updates.

-v1.2.5 Improved support for Manjaro, Arch and Fedora.
+v1.2.5 Improved support for Manjaro, Arch, Suse and Fedora.

  # Tips